Create a Configurable Transaction

 For this example, it is contemplated the use of a REST service provided by a client or third-party.
 Make sure to have this information available before creating the transaction.

-The REST service might already be created in your environment, or you might need to create it from scratch.
-In this example, you will learn how to use a REST service that is already created in the environment, but you can go to Create a REST Service for a Login Validation if you need to learn how to create it from scratch.
+Depending on the case, the REST service might be created or you might need to create it from scratch.
+In this example, you will use a REST service already created in the environment.
+To learn how to create a REST service, read Create a REST Service for a Login Validation.

-2. Complete the Settings tab that opens by default to add information about the transaction you are building.
+In the Settings tab that opens by default, complete information about the transaction you are building.

 Important